3 MONTHS WITH THE TUDOR BLACK BAY FIFTY-EIGHT

 Tudor Black Bay 58 Bark and Jack Luxury watch review

 Like most, I do find my wrist fluctuating with the weather, and although the clasp does allow for micro-adjustments with a watch tool - it's not exactly something you can do on the fly.
-That said, if not for the fact this watch spends half it's life on a NATO strap, the Rolex Glidelock feature is a nice-to-have, but by no means a deal-breaker.
+That said, if not for the fact this watch spends half it's life on a nylon strap, the Rolex Glidelock feature is a nice-to-have, but by no means a deal-breaker.

 Tudor Black Bay 58 Bark and Jack Luxury watch review